 Time for a spring clean?

-- Wash off all the winter grime and salt and give your car a good check over
+- Wash off all the winter grime and salt

 - Check and clean your tyres and make sure you’ve got plenty of grip